Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 Currently, animal physiotherapy is not a protected title, so a variety of training routes are available.
 Regardless of the route you take, the job requires higher education training.
 However, you can choose what level of qualification you would like to study for.

-Make sure you check which professional bodies you would like to join, as they'll often have the minimum education prerequisites for membership.
+Check the minimum education prerequisites with any professional bodies you would like to join so you know what is required.
 Joining organisations before completing your training is advised, as they provide excellent networking opportunities as well as advertise upcoming jobs.
 Many organisations offer reduced membership rates for students.

 The most common routes into the profession are:

-• completing an undergraduate degree in veterinary nursing, followed by postgraduate training in animal/veterinary physiotherapy
+• an undergraduate degree in human physiotherapy or veterinary nursing, followed by postgraduate training in animal/veterinary physiotherapy

 The postgraduate training offered is typically either at MSc or PGDip level.